OolonColoophid/OolonColoophid.github.io/venue.markdown

 ### Features of the Venue

 - **Spacious Hall**: Ample space for repair stations and comfortable seating for our visitors.

 - **Facilities**: Equipped with essential amenities including restrooms and a kitchen area.

 - **Accessibility**: The hall is wheelchair accessible, ensuring everyone can join us.

 - **Parking**: Ample parking space available for visitors.

+  - As well as parking at the village hall itself, [Roseland Parc](https://www.retirementvillages.co.uk/our-villages/roseland-parc/) have kindly offered the use of any free parking on their premises.

 ## Location